-According to the test, the damage threshold of the mirror was 2.00 J/cm2 (532 nm, 10 ns pulse, 10 Hz, Ø0.803 mm).
-Please keep in mind that it is only representative of one coating run and that Thorlabs' specified damage thresholds account for coating variances.
+According to the test, the damage threshold of the mirror was $2.00 \text{ J/cm}^2$ (532 nm, 10 ns pulse, 10 Hz, Ø0.803 mm).
+Please keep in mind that these tests are performed on clean optics, as dirt and contamination can significantly lower the damage threshold of a component.
+While the test results are only representative of one coating run, Thorlabs specifies damage threshold values that account for coating variances.